 Tables and Figures Guidelines

-It is normally better to use tables to present detailed numeric information, while graphs are better for broad comaprisons and indicating trends.
+It is normally better to use tables to present detailed numeric information, while graphs are better for broad comparisons and indicating trends.
 Each table and illustration must contain all necessary information to be understood independently of the text.
 The same data should not be reproduced in both diagrams and tables.
-All figures (graphs, photographs, diagrams, etc.) and tables should be cited in the text and numbered consecutively throughout.
-The placement of figures and tables should be indicated.
+All schemes, figures (graphs, photographs, diagrams, etc.) and tables should be cited in order in which they appear in the text and their placement should be indicated.
+Number of tables and figures is limited to 8 in original scientific paper, 6 in preliminary communication, 4 in scientific note, and 4-6 in minireview and review, respectively.
+Additional non-textual material can be included in supplement, published only online.
+Figures and tables should be cited as Fig. 1, Fig. 2, Table 1, Table 2, and in supplementary material Fig. S1, Table S1, etc.